*DISCLOSURE: THIS POST MAY CONTAIN AFFILIATE LINKS.

 There are multiple elements when making a burger.
 Any old clown can grill a bit of meat and throw it between to slices of bread and call it a burger but knowing how to execute it correctly is the key!

 - Choose good quality meat.
-I used dry aged meat for this one from my local butcher and TRUST me it was worth every penny.
-You want your burger to have a good ratio of meat : fat.
-I’m a 80 : 20 or 75 : 25 person where possible
+I used delicious organic meat for this one from my good mate Simon over at Organic Meat Online.
+TRUST me it was worth every penny.
+You want your burger to have a good ratio of meat: fat.
+I’m an 80: 20 or 75: 25 person where possible

 - Protect the bun.
 This means you need to protect it from the meat/juices.
 Nothing worse than soggy buns 😉 Firstly, toast the bun, secondly allow the beef burger to rest a moment before placing it on the bun and thirdly lettuce.
 I know, I know it’s “healthy” but trust me when I say putting lettuce on the bottom will stop the bun getting soggy and having to use a knife/fork to eat it.
 See benefits above!